riscv-steel/riscv-steel/docs/source/examples/helloworld.md

 The Hello World example is a bare-metal application that uses the UART controller of the Microcontroller IP to send a Hello World message to a host computer.

+## Prerequisites

 To run this example you need an FPGA board with a UART-USB bridge, a common feature on most FPGAs.

+Additionally, you need to have the RISC-V GNU Toolchain installed on your machine to build the example.
+You can find instructions on how to install the RISC-V GNU Toolchain in the [User Guide](../userguide.md#prerequisites).

 ## Building the example

-Make sure you have the RISC-V GNU Toolchain installed before building the example.
-You find instructions on how to install the RISC-V GNU Toolchain in the [Prerequisites](../userguide.md#prerequisites) section of the [User Guide](../userguide.md).

 Run the commands below to build the example: